 - Make every effort to respect copyright law and not to engage in other illegal activity via social media.

 - Do not use the Academy logos for endorsements.
-Do not use the Academy name or logo to promote a product, or political party or candidate on personal sites or social media.
+Do not use the Academy name or logo to promote a product, program, or political party or candidate on personal or professional sites or social media.

-If you engage in any of the above, or other behaviors we deem harmful to this community, we reserve the right to remove you from the Academy Ambassadors program.
+If you engage in activities that run counter to these guidelines, or other behaviors we deem harmful to this community, we reserve the right to remove you from the Academy Ambassadors program.

 Feel free to email firstname.lastname@example.org with any questions you have about the above.